keptsecret/app-demo/README.md

 The **Reveal** button can only be used once, and then it disappears
 User has to enter text into the field
 There is no current mechanic of comparing the answers *TODO*
+Full image is shown after answer is submitted.

+Percentage of image shown can be changed in the settings screen.

-The player can **RESET** once they've entered and submitted an answer
+The player can go to the **NEXT** image once they've entered and submitted an answer
-- resetting doesn't refresh the page
+- doesn't refresh the page
 - it only resets the values in *data* and the canvas to their defaults
-- the overall progress (score and names) should be saved until the page is refreshed
+- the overall progress (score and names) should be saved until the page is refreshed or reset button is pressed
 ---
 The score is calculated based on the formula: 10*(60-time(s)) This means if the guess takes 30 seconds or longer, the score received is 0